Home

 • Use 1 to 2 tablespoons of rub for 1 pound or ½ kg of meat.

-• Dry rubs can be mixed and stored in an airtight container up to 3 months or in the freezer up to 8 months before they lose their flavor and intensity, can be used when you need it.
+• Barbeque dry rub recipes can be mixed and stored in an airtight container up to 3 months or in the freezer up to 8 months before they lose their flavor and intensity, can be used when you need it.

 • Keep a record of the different spices and amounts of each used for future recipes.